UchuServer/Uchu/Uchu.Python/SCRIPTING.md

 * `Chat(player, message)` sends a chat message to a player.
 * `Broadcast(message)` broadcasts a chat message to every player in the zone.
 * `Distance(vector_0, vector_1)` gets the distance between two Vector3 variables.
+* `ClientContext()` returns an object allowing you to access the CDClient.
+See Uchu.Core/Client/CdClientContext.cs
+* `UchuContext()` returns an object allowing you to access the server database.
+See Uchu.Core/Database/UchuContext.cs

 <hr>